TheOpenSpaceProgram/osp-magnum/README.md

 ## Contributing

 Our development team is very small right now.
-We definitely need more crew to help to launch this project to its first release.
-Join our [Discord Server](https://discord.gg/7xFsKRg) for the latest discussions, and note that not everyone needs to be professional C++ developer to be involved.
+We definitely need more crew to help launch this project to its first release.
+Join our [Discord Server](https://discord.gg/7xFsKRg) for the latest discussions.
+You don't need to be a professional C++ developer to be involved.
+Graphics, sounds, game design, and scientific accuracy are important to this project too.

-Checkout [Architecture.md](docs/architecture.md) to get started with learning the codebase.
+Check out [Architecture.md](docs/architecture.md) to get started with learning the codebase.
 Feel free to ask questions (even the stupid ones); this will greatly help with documentation.

 ## Simplified steps for development